 A patch manager needs to give the administrator the choice between rolling out patches manually or automatically.
 A nice feature to see in an RMM’s patch manager is a list of available patches, which can be OK’d or put on hold.
 Patch rollout needs to be performed on a schedule so that it can occur outside of office hours.

 Help Desk features are important for MSPs, but most of the management of IT Help Desk lies within the remit of professional services automation (PSA) software.
 However, RMM software also has a role to play.

 Remote Desktop software that is usually an element of RMM packages enables support technicians to control a remote user’s device to fix problems, but also to demonstrate solutions.
 As well as showing the user what the technician is doing, Remote Desktop software includes live communications channels.

 Reporting and analytics

 As with all system management software, RMM systems need to report on many different levels.
 Remote access makes clients nervous.
-You need to log access events to client systems to reassure you customers, you also need to track the value of the work performed for support services.
+You need to log access events to client systems to reassure you, customers, you also need to track the value of the work performed for support services.

 Auditing functions are also important in RMM systems.
-You want to be able to prove the work done, to flow through to your billing system and you also need to be able to demonstrate that the security features of your system software kept all transactions save.
+You want to be able to prove the work done, to flow through to your billing system and you also need to be able to demonstrate that the security features of your system software kept all transactions safe.

 You also need reports on system performance and analysis of capacity for ongoing provisioning.
 Statistics are usually shown live in the dashboard of RMM systems, but data should also be stored for analysis.